BOSTONE069/Student_Career_Mng_System/README.md

 # Edu Hub
+Unified National Education Platform that integrates all Kenyan universities and higher education institutions.
+The core of this system would be a Single Student ID, a centralized identifier linked to a student’s records, courses, and academic history.
 Edu Hub is a Django-based RESTful API project designed to manage various educational and career-related functionalities.
 The project is structured into multiple Django apps, each responsible for a specific domain such as academics, career guidance, exam registration, and user authentication.

+## Goal
+Develop a unified national education platform that not only simplifies and streamlines access to educational services across institutions but also integrates an AI-powered career guidance module.
+Such a system would leverage advanced data analytics and AI to provide students with tailored career advice based on their unique strengths, academic profiles, and aspirations.
+This would empower students to make informed decisions, maximize opportunities for scholarships and internships, and achieve their full potential in Kenya’s evolving job market

 ## Features